iq-motion-control/iq-module-communication-doc/docs/control_center_docs/speed_module_getting_started.rst

 ####################################################################

 .. note::
     This guide focuses on setting parameters on your Vertiq modules.
-Please refer to your hardware's documentation before integration.
+Please refer to the documentation for any hardware you are integrating with, such as flight controllers or radios, for more details on integrating with that hardware.
     For example, refer to the `PX4 documentation <https://docs.px4.io/main/en/flight_controller/>`_ for integrating with a PX4 flight controller.

 Before completing the following getting started guide, please ensure that you have read and completed our :ref:`IQ Control Center guide <control_center_start_guide>`.
 It walks you through Control Center installation, module configuration, and basic testing options available